-The School District has deferred inflows related to revenue in support of pension payments made subsequent to the measurement date, deferred pension and OPEB plan costs, and unavailable revenue received more than 60 days subsequent to the measurement date.
+The School District has deferred inflows related to revenue in support of pension payments made subsequent to the measurement date and deferred pension and OPEB plan costs.

 Net Position

 Net position of the School District is classified in three components.
 Net investment in capital assets consists of capital assets net of accumulated depreciation and is reduced by the current balances of any outstanding borrowings used to finance the purchase or construction of those assets.
 The restricted component of net position consists of restricted assets reduced by liabilities and deferred inflows of resources related to those assets.
 Unrestricted net position is the remaining net position that does not meet the definition of invested in capital or restricted.